Welcome to Our Aquatic Physical Therapy Program!

 Most insurance companies cover the billing code for aquatic physical therapy.
 Each visit will count the same as an office visit against the approved number of visits each patient had obtained.
 Keeping this in mind, each aquatic therapy visit will be subject to the same patient financial responsibility (co-pay, deductible, etc) that an office visit would require.
 Payments will need to be made in our Linwood Mill office.

 Much like typical "land" physical therapy visits, this will vary due to a myriad of factors.
-The severity of injury or issue as well as the overall health and compliance of the patient are factors in any rehabilitation.
-Our aquatic program will be used in conjunction with our typical "land" office visits to speed up one's recovery as quick as possible.
-In some cases this can be as little as 3-4 weeks.
+The severity of injury or issue, as well as the overall health and compliance of the patient, are factors in any rehabilitation.
+Our aquatic program will be used in conjunction with our typical "land" office visits to speed up one's recovery as quickly as possible.
+In some cases, this can be as little as 3-4 weeks.
 In other cases, it may take months.
 When scheduling appointments, plan to have at least 1 office / "land" visit for every 2-3 aquatic visits.